Going Solo: The Individual(k) Plan

 – The remainder of your balance is still invested in your IK, with tax-deferred investment earnings growth, and you loan payment including interest are paid back to your IK.

-To learn more about the advantages of an Individual (k), feel free to contact one of our experts at 866-377-3311 or watch our webinar HERE.
+To learn more about the advantages of an Individual (k), feel free to contact one of our experts.